eBay Logo

 eBay Logo 1999-2012

 At the turn of the millennium, the company turned to Californian advertising agency CKS Partners to increase visitor traffic.
 The main marketing tool was a change of image, which involved updating the logo.
-The redesign was entrusted to a newly hired Elissa Davis employee.
+The redesign was entrusted to a newly hired employee of Elissa Davis.
 This was her first job at CKS Partners.

 Elissa later admitted that she was inspired by two unrelated things: the Twister game and the Apple logo.
-From the first, she took mobility, and from the second – an ardent palette.
-The result was a bouncing eBay lettering with each letter in a different color.
-The red “e,” blue “b,” yellow “a” and green “y” were alternately superimposed on each other to symbolize a sense of community.
+From the first, she took mobility; from the second, an ardent palette.
+The result was bouncing eBay lettering with each letter in a different color.
+The red “e,” blue “b,” yellow “a,” and green “y” were alternately superimposed to symbolize a sense of community.

 2012 – today